Azure/azure-sdk-for-net/doc/Data Plane Code Generation/SubClients.md

 ### Client hierarchy

 Each client can be made a subclient of another client (without circular dependency) using CodeGenClientAttribute.ParentClient parameter.
 Since CodeGenClientAttribute is applied to the client type, user will explicitly specify new client type name.
-According to guideline, type should have a name without "Client" suffix and an internal constructor. autorest.csharp will add a factory method to the type, specified in ParentClient.
+According to [guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-subclients), type should have a name without "Client" suffix and an internal constructor.
+A factory method will be added to the type, specified in ParentClient.

 <details>